onsi/ginkgo/index.md

 Ginkgo provides a globally available `io.Writer` called `GinkgoWriter` that you can write to.  `GinkgoWriter` aggregates input while a test is running and only dumps it to stdout if the test fails.
 When running in verbose mode (`ginkgo -v` or `go test -ginkgo.v`) `GinkgoWriter` always immediately redirects its input to stdout.

+When a Ginkgo test suite is interrupted (via `^C`) Ginkgo will emit any content written to the `GinkgoWriter`.
+This makes it easier to debug stuck tests.
+This is particularly useful when paired with `--progress` which instruct Ginkgo to emit notifications to the `GinkgoWriter` as it runs through your `BeforeEach`es, `It`s, `AfterEach`es, etc...

 ---

 ##Structuring Your Specs